ultrmgns/pxphomework/README.md

 # Multi-Agent Fraud detector app, OpenAI-compatible with MCP Architecture

-This repository contains a framework for running multi-agent OpenAI Assistant workflows using a Model-Client-Proxy (MCP) architecture.
+Multi-agent (4) framework for running OpenAI-compatible workflow for detecting financial annomalies using Model-Client-Proxy (MCP) architecture.

 ## Overview

-This project implements a system where multiple AI assistants analyze merchant data using OpenAI's Assistant API.
+This project implements a system of multiple AI agents which analyze merchant data using OpenAI's Assistant API.
 The framework uses a Model-Client-Proxy architecture to separate the AI models from the data processing functions.

 ## Components

 ### MCP Server (`server.py`)
-- **Technology**: Flask web server
+- **Tech choice**: Flask web server
 - **Function**:
   - Loads synthetic CSV data into Pandas DataFrames at startup
-  - Contains Python functions that perform data analysis/actions (your "tools")
+  - Contains Python functions that perform data analysis/actions (our "tools")
   - Provides API endpoints:
     - `/tools` (GET): Lists available functions with descriptions
     - `/execute` (POST): Receives `tool_name` and arguments, executes the corresponding function, and returns results